 For questions or to invite the Community Outreach Subcommittee to your community, contact Program Coordinator Ryan Bondroff.

 Recruits and evaluates applicants, makes appointment recommendations to the Governor, and supports the development of the potential of the committee's members.

 The 20th Annual Youth Leadership Forum was held on August 7-12, 2022 at the Dumas Bay Center in Federal Way, WA.
+Report coming soon!

 WHO?
 Students 16 years of age prior to the start of YLF and under the age of 22.

 WHAT?
 The Washington State Youth Leadership Forum (YLF) is an innovative, intensive, six-day leadership training program for upcoming high school juniors and seniors with disabilities.
 Delegates are selected from around the state of Washington to cultivate leadership, and citizenship skills while having fun and making friends.

 WHY?
 It is critical that young people with disabilities growing into adulthood learn to identify themselves with pride as individuals and members of the very accomplished disability community.

 These services are made possible by the Washington State Department of Social and Health Services, Division of Vocational Rehabilitation.